src-d/blog/content/post/hercules.v4.md

 marks.

 It was very helpful to debug with [`git bisect`](https://git-scm.com/docs/git-bisect).
-Normally people bisect to find regressions; I bisected to find offending commits which broke Hercules.
+Normally people bisect to find regressions; we bisected to find offending commits which broke Hercules.

-# You can help!
+# We want your help!

 Hercules can do so many things better!
 Here is a list of cool features you can work on:

-* Count lines with [enry](https://github.com/src-d/enry) and plot charts by language.
+* Counting lines with [enry](https://github.com/src-d/enry) and plot charts by language.
-* Apply PageRank to the structural edits and find the most impactful developers (aka [Sourcecred](https://github.com/sourcecred/sourcecred)).
+* Applying PageRank to the structural edits and find the most impactful developers (aka [Sourcecred](https://github.com/sourcecred/sourcecred)).
-* Detect minor commits using machine learning.
+* Detecting minor, not important commits using machine learning.
-* Plot with Go, not with Python.
+* Plotting with Go, not with Python.
-* Integrate into [GitBase](https://github.com/src-d/gitbase) as a set of User Defined Functions.
+* Integration into [GitBase](https://github.com/src-d/gitbase) as a set of User Defined Functions.
-* Do something with the awful plot design.
+* Improving the look of the generated plots.
 [My colleague Maxim has attempted already.](https://github.com/smacker/hercules-web)

 > The most exciting time is still ahead.